ecow/liroma/README.md

 [Professor Angelo Farina](https://personale.unipr.it/it/ugovdocenti/person/18339) from the University of Parma has gone a step further by using convolution and impulses to predict and listen to the acoustics of theaters and concert halls *before* they are constructed.
 This is made possible through a process called [auralization](https://en.m.wikipedia.org/wiki/Auralization), which convolves audio signals recorded in anechoic environments with an acoustic model of the theater developed by specific software, and transforms them into *immersive audio* for binaural listening using regular headphones, as well-described in [this article](http://pcfarina.eng.unipr.it/Public/Papers/119-Ciarm98.PDF).
 It is also possible to experience immersive audio using a network of independent speakers coordinated by sophisticated audio rendering algorithms based on technologies such as [ambisonics](https://en.m.wikipedia.org/wiki/Ambisonics) or [SPS](http://www.angelofarina.it/sps-conversion.htm).

 Currently, there are [standards](https://www.aes.org/e-lib/browse.cfm?elib=4782) for "pro" listening rooms, specifically control and mastering rooms designed for multichannel productions.
-From the consumer point of view, the extreme subjectivity regarding aesthetic judgment of sound reproduction has recently given rise to the notion of [MY-FI](https://www.afdigitale.it/my-fi-audio-una-necessaria-e-logica-personalizzazione/), acknowledging the impossibility of having a *perfect system* that sounds excellent in any environment and with any music genre.
-In fact, even listening to the signal in a production studio often does not satisfy purely hedonistic points of view; indeed, many audiophiles describe such sound as fatiguing, cold, excessively detailed, and so on.
+From the consumer point of view, the extreme subjectivity regarding the aesthetic judgment of sound reproduction has recently given rise to the notion of [MY-FI](https://www.afdigitale.it/my-fi-audio-una-necessaria-e-logica-personalizzazione/), acknowledging the impossibility of having a *perfect system* that sounds excellent in any environment and with any music genre.
+Even listening to the signal in a production studio often does not satisfy purely hedonistic points of view; indeed, many audiophiles describe such sound as fatiguing, cold, excessively detailed, and so on.

 In essence, it can be affirmed that each audio system possesses its own distinctive qualitative characteristics resulting from the combination of equipment, preferred music genre, source signal, and listening environment.
 The latter is understood in its broadest sense, encompassing the room's geometry, construction materials, furnishings, acoustic treatment, placement of audio equipment, and even the most minute accessories, which are the domain of *fine-tuning* enthusiasts.

-## Vision and project's Objective
+## Vision and Project's Objective
 The vision of this project is to utilize modern audio rendering technologies, convolution, and auralization to create a home listening room that can replicate the emotional experience obtained in various reference environments (HI end reference systems, acoustic concerts, jazz clubs, cinemas, pop concerts, etc. etc.).
 All of this should be achievable within a single environment, at reasonable costs, and with the ability to virtually change the audio system configuration for each musical track, adapting it to individual aesthetic preferences.

 The fundamental idea behind the project is to describe, using mathematical tools in the digital domain (i.e., impulses):